Open accessibility options

 What are Google Fonts?

-Google Fonts was formerly known as Google Web Fonts.
-This is an interactive directory of over 800 fonts by Google .
-With Google Fonts, you can use fonts without uploading them to your own server.
-However, to prevent any data transfer to Google servers, we have downloaded the fonts to our server.
-This way, we comply with data protection regulations and do not send any data to Google Fonts.
+Google Fonts, formerly known as Google Web Fonts, is an interactive directory of over 800 fonts by Google .
+Google Fonts allows users to utilize fonts without uploading them to their own servers.
+However, to prevent any data transfer to Google servers, we have downloaded the fonts to our own server.
+This ensures our compliance with data protection regulations and prevents us from sending any data to Google Fonts.

 All texts are protected by copyright.

-Source: Privacy Policy created with the Data Protection Generator for Austria from AdSimple
+Source: Privacy policy created with the privacy policy generator for Austria by AdSimple